-Is dental cleaning harmful for teeth?
+Is dental cleaning harmful to teeth?

-No, dental cleaning is not harmful to teeth.
+No, a dental cleaning is not harmful to teeth.
 In fact, it is a misconception that dental cleaning removes a layer of the teeth.
 It only removes harmful substances like plaque and tartar, both of which lead to bacterial infection is not removed.

-Do regular dental cleaning improve dental health?
+Does regular dental cleaning improve dental health?

-Yes, regular dental cleaning visits improve dental health by reducing the risk of developing gum diseases or infections and by removing harmful substances like plaque.
+Yes, regular dental cleaning visits improve dental health by reducing the risk of developing gum diseases or infections and by removing harmful substances like the plaque.

 Dental Health and Hygiene: Is gum recession permanent?